-- Be sure you have a helpful game card with you at all times such as quarterbacks have on their arm.
+- Be sure you have a helpful game card with you at all times, such as quarterbacks have on their arm.

-- A good game card will not only have all your play calls, but will have categories that will get you a post up as needed and that tell you what basketball plays you have that will get each position (1 through 5) a shot when you want one of those players to have the ball for the shot.
+- A good game card will not only have all your play calls but will have categories that will get you a post up as needed and that tell you what basketball plays you have that will get each position (1 through 5) a shot when you want one of those players to have the ball for the shot.

 - Be smart on what you chart and have accountable chart keepers.
 A possession chart can tell you the pace and momentum of the game because it will tell you how many possessions you have had at every time interval—the pace.
 And once you know your best pace, you can tell if you are dictating or if the opponent is doing it.

-- Momentum is revealed on the possession chart by showing how many times you and your opponent have scored, or failed to score, in the most recent possessions.
+- Momentum is revealed on the possession chart by showing how many times you and your opponent have scored or failed to score in the most recent possessions.

-- Other charted items may be the fast break game on both sides of the ball, the low post game (scores allowed/how traps have worked, etc), the pick and roll game (percentage of scores/stops; which angles hurt you more), deflections, penetrations allowed, uncontested shots allowed, and whatever else you deem to be of real value.
+- Other charted items may be the fast break game on both sides of the ball, the low post game (scores allowed/how traps have worked, etc.), the pick and roll game (percentage of scores/stops; which angles hurt you more), deflections, penetrations allowed, uncontested shots allowed, and whatever else you deem to be of real value.

-As you go along:
+As You go Along:

-- Prove you are valuable by helping your people get better and success will happen for you.
+- Prove you are valuable by helping your people get better, and success will happen for you.
 Be a serving leader and forget about the entitlements.

 - My book, ON POINT, describes beautifully the way the Celtics managed to overcome the skeptics in 2007-08 who proclaimed the team as too old to be effective and became Champions.

 - The Caring-Trust-Loyalty Dynamic is of utmost importance to a successful organization.
-First show you care consistently.
+First, show you care consistently.
 Caring leads to trust.
-Trust breeds loyalty and loyalty leads to unity—the end game for good relationships and team building.
+Trust breeds loyalty, and loyalty leads to unity—the end game for good relationships and team building.
 Again, see ON POINT for a fuller explanation.

 - 3. Correctional level—the voice increases somewhat in urgency, but this is not to be confused with screaming.
 Naturally, this is used on important issues in practices and games to help eliminate errors.
 Use it as needed, but if it overwhelms the encouragement level, the team will tune you out sooner than later.
 Correcting is not necessarily showing a lack of “being positive.”
 Remember: Everything isn’t OK—mistakes are made and need to be addressed.

-- 4. Encouragement level—voice is animated and enthusiastic.
+- 4. Encouragement level—the voice is animated and enthusiastic.
 Use it as much as you can, but it has to be a result of real achievement, not just blowing smoke.
 But the worst person to be with or to work for is the one you simply cannot please.
 But you must be real!
 Phony positivism will not get the results you want.

-Coaching the team:
+Coaching the Basketball Team:

 - Why do basketball coaches or any coaches react so strongly to a player’s mistakes in many cases?
 Trust this: whether he knows it or not, it is because the coach wants to divorce himself from that mistake and possibly that player at that time.
 It is his way of telling the fans that it is “not my fault.”
 The same coach will give a body language reaction fist pump that says, “That is what I coached him to do” when the player scores.

 - That 1967-68 team was the first of two of my college teams to be inducted into their own college’s Hall of Fame en masse.
-I had started with that team nearly 40 years previously, but they were still a team—at that event all 13 players came from as far as Europe to be there.
+I had started with that team nearly 40 years previously, but they were still a team—at that event, all 13 players came from as far as Europe to be there.